Blue Diamond Society: Controversies

 In 2012, Blue Diamond Society was accused of corruption and nepotism, which led to serious financial trouble for the organization.
 BDS responded by saying that "called conspiracies to defame the society and weaken the campaign launched for the rights of third gender people and sexual minorities," whilst never really addressing the merits of the accusation.
-During the investigation, Sunil Babu Pant immigrated to London.
-Blue Diamond Society has also been recorded by National News Channels for physically attacking people who reported their corruption.
+During the investigation, Pant immigrated to London.
+Blue Diamond Society has also been recorded by National News Channels for physically attacking people who reported the corruption.
 Blue Diamond Society had threatened those transgender individuals who do not identify as 'third gender' to remain silent and not speak about the issue.

 Criticisms

 The Blue Diamond Society has been criticized for creating a rigid "third gender narrative" in Nepal.
 A gender fluid person was reportedly mocked by the Blue Diamond Society.
 It has been criticized for rejecting the belief that there are multiple genders, and having pejorative attitudes against genderqueer or gender fluid people.
 In 2019, a series of confessions posted online called out the organization's alleged transphobia.
-It was alleged that famous Nepalese actor Santosh Panta's transgender daughter was advised by a representative of the organisation to call herself as 'third gender' contrary to her self-identification.
+It was alleged that famous Nepalese actor Santosh Panta's transgender daughter was advised by a representative of the organisation to refer to herself as 'third gender', contrary to her self-identification.